dechamps/videojitter/INSTRUMENT.md

 ### Step 4: testing

-After putting all the pieces together, you can use any audio recording software to capture the light signal on the microphone input and save it as a WAV file for videojitter to consume.
+After putting all the pieces together, you can use any audio recording software to capture the light signal on the audio input and save it as a WAV file for videojitter to consume.

 It's best to use software that allows you to visualize the waveform so that you can check that everything is working properly.
 [Audacity][] is free and perfectly adequate for this purpose.

-**Note:** if you have a stereo microphone input, you might have to record in stereo for the light signal to be captured, as otherwise the wrong channel may be used.
+**Note:** if you have a stereo input, you might have to record in stereo for the light signal to be captured, as otherwise the wrong channel may be used.

 For a quick sanity check, start a recording and then turn the lights on/off a few times - you should be able to observe your movements on the waveform, for